necibeahat/Part-of-Speech-Tagger/README.md

 - It’s an interesting **book**. (noun)
 - We ought to **book** a holiday soon. (verb)

-We don't want the word 'book' in the second sentence to be tagged a a verb just because there are more 'books' that are nouns in the corpora.
+We don't want the word 'book' in the second sentence to be tagged as a noun, even thought it should be verb, just because there are more 'books' that are nouns in the corpora.

 For this reason, we use HMM model.